Gontier-Julien/Ultimate-Pi-hole/README.md

 Now just before making more stuff, we are going to create a DynDns so we can have acces to our Pi-hole web interface and dns from outside.
 \
 \
-First install ddclient `sudo apt-get install ddclient` Now go create an account at a Dynamique dns service.
+First install ddclient `sudo apt-get install ddclient`\
+Now go create an account at a Dynamique dns service.

-\
-\
->I've recommend [desec.io](https://desec.io/) since it a secure service that protect privacy and it free, and that the premade config is made on it
+>I've recommend [desec.io](https://desec.io/) since it a secure service that protect privacy and it free, and that what the premade config file is made on.

 Create your custom domain name and make a token `this will be important for our ddclient`\
 In your ddclient config file, copy and past the premade one and change the values of `<token>` and `<yourdomain>` accordingly.